NHL Trade Deadline aftermath sees Bruins remain team to beat

 When Barry Trotz takes over for David Poile as general manager July 1, he will have a lot of draft capital.

-By trading Ekholm and forwards Mikael Granlund, Tanner Jeannot and Nino Niederrreiter, the Predators acquired several draft picks.
+By trading Ekholm and forwards Mikael Granlund, Tanner Jeannot and Nino Niederreiter, the Predators acquired several draft picks.
 Over the next three drafts, they have five first-round picks, six second-rounders, five thirds and six fourths.

 The Detroit Red Wings did much the same, unloading Filip Hronek on defense and Sundqvist, Tyler Bertuzzi and Jakub Vrana at forward.
 Over the next three drafts, they have five first-round picks, five second-rounders and five fourth-rounders.